How to rest properly after training

 Whether you’re a professional athlete, a regular gym goer or an occasional indulger in the odd park run, immediate, short-term recovery is a must.
 This should be built into cool-downs, but also extend to everything you do after a workout.

-How you rest will determine how effectively your body repairs itself, builds strength, repairs body tissue, and replenishes your energy stores – so if you’re not making time for it yet, then you’re truly missing a trick.
+How you rest will determine how effectively your body repairs itself, builds strength, repairs body tissue, and replenishes your energy stores – so if you’re not making time for it yet, then you’re truly missing a trick, according to Opex, who offer personal training sessions.

 Just as you train your body to make exercise and physical activity a regular daily habit, you can also teach it to utilize its resting state optimally for healing and recovery.
 These 7 easy to incorporate habits will get your body functioning better than ever.